-Lastly, we would like to treat the topic of the relationship between algorithms/Al and data.
+Lastly, we would like to mention the topic of the relationship between algorithms/AI and data.

-As mentioned in 3.above, technologies other than deep learning and machine learning may be included in AI technologies, but considering machine learning as an example, the relationship between algorithms/AI and data is considered to be essentially as shown below.
+As mentioned in 3.above, technologies other than deep learning and machine learning may be included in AI technologies, but considering machine learning as an example, the relationship between algorithms/AI and data is considered to be generally as shown below.